 Authors, American -- 20th century

-Abstract Contains a complete file of clippings of Beebe's column "This New York" from the Herald tribune and incoming correspondence regarding his book Great railroad photographs: U. S. A.
+Lucius Morris Beebe was the author and editor of the Virginia City, Nevada, Territorial enterprise newspaper; Beebe was also a newspaper columnist for the New York Herald tribune, 1928-1947.
+The collection contains a complete file of clippings of Beebe's column "This New York" from the Herald tribune and incoming correspondence regarding his book Great Railroad Photographs: U. S. A.

-Overview Virginia Coffman (1914-2005) was an American novelist best known for her Gothic novels.
-Collection consists primarily of materials related to Coffman's career as a popular novelist, including manuscript drafts, notes, proposals, and newspaper clippings, as well as articles, screenplay ideas, and correspondence relating to her film and screenwriter career.
+Virginia Coffman (1914-2005) was an American novelist best known for her Gothic novels.
+The collection consists primarily of materials related to Coffman's career as a popular novelist, including manuscript drafts, notes, proposals, and newspaper clippings, as well as articles, screenplay ideas, and correspondence relating to her film and screenwriter career.
 A small amount of personal and family material is also included.

 Ray Bradbury was an American science fiction novelist and short story author.
 The collection contains a draft typescript of Bradbury's short story about a young boy's death in Mexico.